DenimPatel/Data-Preprocessing/README.md

 - one shot encoding
 - normalizing purposes

+TODO:
+ in import data to pandas, manage date type

 I'll start with the basic input data methods.
 Then will focus on data manipulation task.